 Theoretically, NFTs -- digital tokens of virtual and real-world assets -- can be applied to any item.
-Although experiencing growing pains as a technology and a financial instrument, NFTs offer a new means of making money digitizing assets, monetizing intellectual property and verifying the authenticity of physical assets on the internet.
-They are applied increasingly for establishing the authenticity of various unique, collectible and valuable items.
+Digital art and collectibles have been the primary applications, but the list of potential applications is long and covers a broad assortment of industries, from fashion and sports to finance and real estate.
+Although they're experiencing growing pains as a technology and financial instrument, NFTs nonetheless offer a means of making money from digitizing assets, monetizing intellectual property and verifying the authenticity of physical assets on the internet.
+They are useful for establishing the authenticity of unique, collectible and valuable items.

 NFTs are one-of-a-kind cryptographic assets that exist on blockchain technology.
-Due to their uniqueness, NFTs are nonfungible, which means they are not mutually interchangeable.
+Due to their uniqueness, NFTs are non-fungible, which means they are not mutually interchangeable.
 This contrasts with fungible assets -- such as a one-dollar bill, a piece of gold or a bitcoin -- each of which can be interchanged with like items.
-NFTs are based on decentralized finance (DeFi), in which assets and market players act on a person-to-person and decentralized basis.
+NFTs are based on decentralized finance (DeFi), in which assets and market players interact on a decentralized, peer-to-peer basis.
 DeFi eliminates the involvement of intermediaries.

-Converting a real-world asset into a digital asset makes processes more efficient and provides easier verification of originality and scarcity of information on digital platforms.
-A key characteristic of NFTs is exclusivity; they can restrict the rights of individuals on specific assets.
+Converting a real-world asset into a digital asset can make processes more efficient and provide easier verification of the originality and scarcity of information on digital platforms.
+A key characteristic of NFTs is exclusivity: They can restrict the rights of individuals to specific assets.

-The allure of NFTs lies in their digital representation of physical assets combined with the use of unique identification as well as the tamper-resistant blockchain of smart contracts.
-Thanks to blockchain, the tokens cannot be copied, removed or destroyed.
-Blockchain also enables NFTs to be tracked back to their real owners and eliminates the need for third-party verification.
+The allure of NFTs lies in their digital representation of physical assets combined with unique identification as well as tamper-resistant blockchain smart contracts.
+Thanks to blockchain, the tokens generally cannot be copied, removed or destroyed.
+Blockchain also enables NFTs to be tracked back to their owners and eliminates the need for third-party verification.
 Blockchain protects the ownership of the NFT, giving the owner the exclusive right to conduct transactions and transfer the token.
-Even the issuer of the NFT cannot replicate or transfer it without owner permission.
+Even the issuer of the NFT cannot replicate or transfer it without the owner's permission.

 NFT use cases